Yosemite Firefall: A Photographer’s Guide in 2023

 This phenomenon can happen twice a year, once in mid-to-late February and again in October.
 Because Horsetail Falls needs to be flowing (and that means warm weather), October is the rarer event of the two, and only occasionally is seen.
 Thus, February is the one that draws all the attention and all the photographers.

-In 2022, for example, the peak day is February 22, with each day preceding and following that date offering a little less intensity in the ideal sun position.
+In 2022, for example, the peak day was February 22, with each day preceding and following that date offering a little less intensity in the ideal sun position.
 That is not to say light on the 21st will be bad.
 But the further away from the peak, the less intense the effect.
 If you go any time during those two weeks around the 22nd, you should get something very nice (at least in theory, the weather has to cooperate, too!)

 What do you look for before you go?
 Snow.
 You want to make sure there is plenty of snow that year in Yosemite.
 If you see plenty of snow and a wetter and colder year predicted, you should feel good about your chances to catch the event.